ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

-<p>2023-11-14: I will become a Dirichlet postdoctoral fellow based in the  <a href="https://icerm.brown.edu/programs/sp-s24/">Weierstrass Institute</a>.</p>
+<p>2023-11-14: I will become a <a href="https://www.math-berlin.de/bms-faculty/dirichlet-postdoctoral-program">Dirichlet postdoctoral fellow</a> based in the  <a href="https://www.wias-berlin.de/">Weierstrass Institute</a>.</p>

 <h2 id="news">News</h2>

-<p>2023-06-26: I won second place in the Leslie-Fox prize competition.</p>
+<p>2023-06-26: I won second place in the <a href="https://ima.org.uk/awards-medals/ima-leslie-fox-prize-numerical-analysis/">Leslie-Fox prize competition</a>.</p>